Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Evaluation and results

-Fig.~\ref{fig:total_Nrg} and \ref{fig:total_parts} present the average number of remote gates and circuit partitions per QCirc, respectively, for the proposed scheduling methods, compared against random scheduling as the baseline.
-The results are shown for qubit-range schemes Sc.1 and Sc.2 used in our simulations.
-For the Batch-QCirc scheduling method, several values of the parameter \(\alpha\) (fraction threshold of the total qubits across all QPUs available before executing the next batch) are considered.
-As shown, both the Batch-QCirc and Single-QCirc methods result in a lower number of remote gates and, consequently, require fewer partitions for each QCirc compared to the baseline.
-Moreover, in all cases, the Batch-QCirc method outperforms the Single-QCirc approach with a more complex MILP optimisation process.
-The number of remote gates directly reflects the demand for communication resources between QPUs.
-Therefore, the results demonstrate that both proposed methods, and especially the Batch-QCirc assignment, effectively reduce inter-QPU communication overhead.
+In this subsection, we present the simulation results for the K-L-based scheduling-partitioning schemes.
+Fig.~\ref{fig:total_Nrg} shows the average number of ebits and circuit partitions per QCirc for the proposed and baseline methods.
+The results are reported for the qubit-range schemes Sc.1 and Sc.2 used in our simulations.
+For the Batch-QCirc scheduling method, several values of the parameter \(\alpha\) (the fraction threshold of the total qubits available across all QPUs before executing the next batch) are considered.
+As shown, both the Batch-QCirc and Single-QCirc methods outperform the baseline schemes.
+Moreover, the Batch-QCirc approach achieves better performance than the Single-QCirc method, albeit at the cost of a more complex MILP optimisation process.
+Since the number of ebits directly reflects the demand for inter-QPU communication resources, these results demonstrate that both proposed methods, and particularly the Batch-QCirc assignment, effectively reduce inter-QPU communication overhead.

-In our simulations, we also obtained the number of remote gates for all four evaluated circuit types individually within the set of circuits $\mathcal{QC}$.
-The overall results followed a similar pattern to those of JET (presented in Fig.~\ref{fig:JET})), as it also can be expected from Eq.~(\ref{JET_calc}).
-Therefore, for the sake of brevity, we do not include the results for all cases here, but present the results for the specific case with the total number of QCircs ($M$) equal to $36$ in Table~\ref{table:Nrg_type}.
-For QFT when the total number of qubits required is low (in the range of 10--18 in Sc.1), the proposed Batch-QCirc assignment typically assigns QFT to a single QPU rather than distributing it across multiple QPUs, resulting in an average of zero remote gates.
-When the qubit demand is increased in Sc.2, however, the number of remote gates rises significantly across all scheduling methods.
+{It can also be observed that the Random Baseline (R-B) consistently results in substantially higher ebit and partition counts than Capacity-Aware Baseline (CA-B) and the proposed methods.
+While it is included in Fig.~\ref{fig:total_Nrg} for completeness, it is excluded from the subsequent figures to maintain clarity and appropriate scaling.